Simple Tasks You Can Do to Make Life Easier

 Meal Prep for the Week

 Finn handles the cooking in our household and every Sunday he spends hours cooking away.
-Luckily, he really enjoys this time and finds it relaxing (it would stress me out if I had to do it!).
-He preps protein, veggies, and grains so we both have lunches during the workweek.
+Luckily, he really enjoys this time and finds it relaxing.
+(It would stress me out if I had to do it!)
+He preps protein, veggies, and grains, so we both have lunches during the workweek.
+He also takes time to prep food for Rory and you can see all the cooking he does for her here.
 This works out really well for our family.
-I’m planning to shoot a video of Finn’s meal prep in the next month or so, so be on the lookout for that.
-In the meantime, you can check out this blog post with his weekly prep menu and this post with his best tips to grill chicken.
+You can check out this blog post with his weekly prep menu and this post with his best tips to grill chicken.

 Set Calendar & Phone Reminders

-I live by my Google calendar and put all important tasks and events right in there.
-For tasks that occur on a regular basis (changing air filters, changing the fridge filter, etc.) I add them to my calendar for the entire year.
+I live by my Google calendar and I put all important tasks and events in there.
+For tasks that occur on a regular basis (changing air filters, changing the fridge filter, etc.), I add them to my calendar for the entire year.
 That way, small maintenance tasks don’t slip right by me.

 Add Birthdays to your Calendar

 I’m not saying that I’m perfect and remember the birthdays of every family member and close friend, but I do my best to wish the special people in my life a happy birthday.
-A few years ago, I put all birthdays on my Google calendar and have them set to repeat annually on that day.
-It took a bit of time to set up initially, but now all birthdays are on there forever!
+A few years ago, I put all birthdays on my Google calendar and I have them set to repeat, annually, on that day.
+It took a bit of time to set up, initially, but now all birthdays are on there forever!

-Bonus Points: Stock up on birthday cards and stamps the next time you head to the grocery store.
+Bonus Points: Stock up on birthday cards (this is a great pack to buy) and stamps the next time you head to the grocery store.
 That way, you always have a birthday card on hand to send in the mail to those special people!

 Upgrade your Address Book

 I haven’t been the best with my address book and this is one task I’m definitely working on.
-When you go through a big life event (like a wedding) you usually accumulate lots of addresses.
-Well, Finn and I had been using that same list since we got married, five years ago.
-Turns out it was pretty outdated and lots of the baby shower invites I sent to his side of the family didn’t make it to their updated addresses!
-My bad.
+When you go through a big life event, like a wedding, you usually accumulate lots of addresses.
+Well, Finn and I had been using that same list since we got married, seven years ago.
+Turns out, it was pretty outdated and I needed to devote a few hours to clean it up!

 I’ve since created a new Excel file for all of our important addresses.
 This is so helpful come Christmas card season because I can upload the file to Minted and it automatically creates labels for me.
 Score!